Alfonso Vallejo

 Alfonso Rodríguez Vallejo (19 August 1943 – 3 December 2021) was a Spanish playwright, poet, painter and neurologist.
 He had published 34 plays and 25 poetry books.
-Vallejo was awarded the Lope de Vega prize in 1976 for his play "El desgüace". "Ácido Sulfúrico" was the runner up prize in 1975.
+Vallejo was awarded the Lope de Vega prize in 1976 for his play "El desgüace". "Ácido Sulfúrico" was the runner-up prize in 1975.
 In 1978 he received the Internacional Tirso de Molina prize for his work A Tumba Abierta.
 The Spanish Royal Academy (Real Academia Española), in 1981, awarded Vallejo the Fastenrath Award for "El cero transparente".

 Vallejo's plays have been performed in many cities in Europe, the United States and South America.
 His works have also been translated into French, German, Arabic, Italian, Portuguese and Bulgarian.

 Alfonso Vallejo was a Professor of Medical Pathology practising in one of the major hospitals in Madrid.
 He qualified as a medical doctor from the Universidad Complutense de Madrid in 1966 and continued his professional training in Spain, Britain, Germany, France and Denmark.

 Biography

 Early life and education

 Alfonso Vallejo was born in Santander, Cantabria, Spain, in 1943.
 Between 1950 and 1961, Alfonso Vallejo was studying for both the French baccalauréat and the Spanish bachillerato at the Liceo Francés in Madrid.

-After hearing a teacher, Mr. Bihoreau, read in class from “Invitation au voyage” by Baudelaire, Alfonso Vallejo understood that in this work one can find whatever is missing in life.
+After hearing a teacher, Mr. Bihoreau, read in class from “Invitation au voyage” by Baudelaire, Alfonso Vallejo understood that in this work one could find whatever is missing in life.
 From this moment onwards, his life took a new meaning: to write and create action and painting through words; to understand what makes man.

-In 1958 Alfonso Vallejo spent the summer in Ushaw-Moor (Durham, UK), in 1962 in Darlington (UK) and 1963 in London.
+In 1958 Alfonso Vallejo spent the summer in Ushaw-Moor (Durham, UK), in 1962 in Darlington (UK) and in 1963 in London.
 He also spent some time living in France, Germany, Britain and Italy and can read and write the respective languages of these countries.
 Alfonso Vallejo has also worked in different hospitals in France, Britain, Germany, Belgium and Denmark.

 Between 1961 and 1966 Alfonso Vallejo studied and obtained his medical degree from the Universidad Complutense de Madrid.
 In 1968 he sat for the Foreign Medical Examination (ECFMG) to work in the USA.
-In 1970, Alfonso Vallejo finished his specialization in neurology and in 1977 presented his doctoral theses in medicine at the Universidad Autónoma de Madrid.
+In 1970, Alfonso Vallejo finished his specialization in neurology and in 1977 presented his doctoral thesis in medicine at the Universidad Autónoma de Madrid.

 Medical career

-Alfonso Vallejo was (1971–1973) an assistant professor of neurology for Dr Portera at the Clinico Hospital, Madrid.
+Alfonso Vallejo was an assistant professor of neurology for Dr Portera at the Clinico Hospital, Madrid from 1971–1973.
 In 1973 he was appointed head of Clinical Neurology (Neurology, Dr. Portera), at a leading Hospital in Madrid.

 Between 1975 and 1985 Alfonso Vallejo was associate professor of neurology at the Universidad Complutense de Madrid.
 Through a public examination in 1985, Alfonso Vallejo obtained the title of Professor of Medical Pathology.
 He still occupied these positions at the same hospital.

 During his stays abroad, from 1966 to 1977 Alfonso Vallejo worked with a number of renowned specialists in Heidelberg, London, Amberes, Copenhagen, Berlin and Paris.